THE WILLING MAN Series

-These mixed media works are executed in gouache, ink and textured papers.
+These current and ongoing mixed media series are executed in gouache, ink, acrylic and textured papers.

-The subjects are of people who share one common thread.
-They were in desperate need of hope during extremely difficult times.
+The subjects all share one common thread.
+They were people experiencing various hardships during extremely difficult times.

 I chose 1st Century Galille and Judea as the backdrop for these pieces.